vineetver/Creative-Writing-GPT2/README.md

+<h2 align='center'>Creative Writing with Machine Learning</h2>

-## About
+## Task Description

-In this project, I retrained GPT2 (117M) on a corpus dataset of tiny Shakespearean sentences and a contemporary poem dataset based on Poetry Foundation's Website and generated multiple Shakespearean plays and contemporary poems.
+The task is to retrained GPT2 (117M) on a corpus dataset of tiny Shakespearean sentences and a contemporary poem dataset based on Poetry Foundation's Website and generated multiple Shakespearean plays and contemporary poems from the model.

+Example:

 ![image](https://media.graphcms.com/0xbzn4mQQXGjHViObnyq)